-(ATHENS) The role of technology in Shipping and the Journey to IMO 2050 were debated at an ABS event which included leaders from the Union of Greek Shipowners (UGS), the Massachusetts Institute of Technology (MIT), Chevron Shipping Company and Clarkson Research Services Ltd.
+(ATHENS) The role of technology in Shipping and the Journey to 2050 were debated at an ABS event which included leaders from the Union of Greek Shipowners (UGS), the Massachusetts Institute of Technology (MIT), Chevron Shipping Company and Clarkson Research Services Ltd.

 “Rapid change and complex challenges characterize today’s maritime world.
 We need a safe and sustainable transition to a low carbon business model with a platform for growth.
 To achieve it, we will need new fuels, new approaches to vessel design and operation – and nothing less than a sweeping technology transformation,” said Christopher J. Wiernicki, ABS Chairman, President and CEO, who was one of the panelists.